tsmith512/tsmithcreative/_posts/2019-04-18-dc-seattle.md

-Our Frontend team talked up **[Emulsify](https://github.com/fourkitchens/emulsify)**, a component-driven prototyping tool using Pattern Lab v2 tlso serves as a starterkit Drupal 8 theme.
+Our Frontend team talked up **[Emulsify](https://github.com/fourkitchens/emulsify)**, a component-driven prototyping tool using Pattern Lab v2 that also serves as a starter-kit Drupal 8 theme.
 We also had some examples from real client work on display.

 UX Strategist Emily was our **UX Fortune Teller**, offering 10-15 minute private